• Skip to primary navigation

 Low Back Pain & MRI Results: Here’s What You Should Know

-When seeking medical advice for low back pain, some of you may have been recommended to have an MRI.
-While others who’ve attempted to manage low back pain alone, might be thinking an MRI can provide you all the answers to help solve your pain.
-The purpose of this blog is to help clear up all the confusion surrounding MRI results and low back pain.
+When seeking medical advice for low back pain, you may have been recommended to have an MRI.
+Or perhaps you’ve attempted to manage low back pain alone and you might be thinking an MRI can provide you all the answers to help solve your pain.
+Either way, it can be confusing to decipher MRI results.

 Instead, researchers have found that an MRI does not help predict your outcomes of acute or chronic low back pain.
 It may also simply increase your risk of having dangerous surgery, unnecessary injection or be prescribed use of addictive opioids.